 This Plan sets out the minimum we want to achieve.
-Five changes may increase ambition further:

-In some locations, investigations are ongoing (or will start shortly) into specific overflows and their local impact.
+Five changes may increase ambition further: In some locations, investigations are ongoing (or will start shortly) into specific overflows and their local impact.
 Where this confirms opportunities to do more, or detects that an overflow is having more of an impact than thought, this may require further improvements to be added to the Plan or changes made to how projects have been prioritised.

-Additional improvements are likely to be added over time where the Government decides to designate new areas for the purpose of bathing.
+2 Additional improvements are likely to be added over time where the Government decides to designate new areas for the purpose of bathing.
 This is likely to apply the stringent 'public health' target (see next section) to more locations, which means that tighter controls will be applied.

-The Government has said it will formally review all overflow targets in 2027.
+5 The Government has said it will formally review all overflow targets in 2027.
 While the outcome of that is hard to predict, it is quite likely to result in additional or different activity or improvements.

-In parallel with the improvement projects in this Plan, companies are already making day to day operational changes that help manage their networks in better ways.
-This can sometimes reduce spills - activity that may not always be captured by this data.

-Government could make a series of simple policy changes that could greatly accelerate action further - for free.
+4 In parallel with the improvement projects in this Plan, companies are already making day to day operational changes that help manage their networks in better ways.
+This can sometimes reduce spills activity that may not always be captured by this data.
+5 Government could make a series of simple policy changes that could greatly accelerate action further - for free.
 We strongly urge them to make use of these (see final section).
 These changes mean the Plan is not final.
 In fact, following companies' first submission of proposals in October 2023 the Government and regulators have been actively scrutinising schemes.
 That process is still ongoing and regulators or Government may ask for further changes.
 Those discussions have traditionally taken place behind closed doors, but, recognising the public's expectation of greater transparency, we are publishing our Plan now to allow communities to see the proposed actions and where investment is likely to take place first.
 We expect final approval of the Plan's first phase in December 2024.

-The effects of climate change

-Reducing spills is made harder by climate change, population growth and urbanisation.
+National Storm Overflows Plan for England | Our Plan The effects of climate change Reducing spills is made harder by climate change, population growth and urbanisation.
 In effect, we have to 'run to stand still' because some improvements will be needed simply to avoid spills becoming worse.
 Climate change will cause more intense rainfall.
 It will also exacerbate the impact of spills as lower river flows concentrate pollutants and higher temperatures reduce oxygen.
 Meanwhile, 'urban creep' and more tarmac means that, each time it rains, far more water rushes into drains rather than into the ground.
-This leads to longer and more frequent activation of storm overflows and is an important and growing source of pressure: for example, over the last 25 years urban land cover has increased by 30% and suburban cover by 40%.

-These effects mean that without the proposals in this plan, we would likely see an increase of 13% in the number of water bodies harmed by storm overflows.

-Approval Process: agreeing funding to 2030
+This leads to longer and more frequent activation of storm overflows and is an important and growing source of pressure: for example, over the last 25 years urban land cover has increased by 30% and suburban cover by 40%5.
+These effects mean that without the proposals in this plan, we would likely see an increase of 13% in the number of water bodies harmed by storm overflows6.
+Approval Process: agreeing funding to 2030 March 2024 October 2023 Individual proposals and implications summarised as the National Storm Overflows Plan for England Individual company plans finalised Discussion between Ofwat, Environment Agency, Government and water companies National Storm Overflows Plan for England | Our Plan

-March 2024 June 2024

 December 2024

 Ofwat gives initial view of funding ('draft determinations')

 Ofwat makes final determinations on funding